samuelhorn/jamdocs/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/samuelhorn/jamdocs)

 ## Setup & configuration
-See the [demo](https://jamdocs.netlify.com/), which is also the documentation, obviously! :)
+See the [demo](https://jamdocs.netlify.com/), which is also the documentation, obviously! (soon)

+## Todos
+1. Write the actual documentation for Jamdocs, in Jamdocs :)
+2. Refabric the code in some places.

+## Credits
+- Creds to the [Netlify](https://www.netlify.com/) team for making an awesome all in one hosting soluiton for the JAM-stack.
+- Creds to the [Gridsome](https://gridsome.org/) team for developing a great foundation to build static sites.
+- Creds to [Evan You](https://twitter.com/youyuxi) for making [Vue](https://vuejs.org/).
+- Creds to [Cole Bemis](https://twitter.com/colebemis) for making [feathericons](https://feathericons.com/), my favourite icon set.
+- Creds to [Egoist](https://github.com/egoist), who's not that egoistic.
+Because he made [vue-feather-icons](https://github.com/egoist/vue-feather-icons).

 ## License
 [MIT](https://github.com/samuelhorn/jamdocs/blob/master/LICENSE)